wedg-codes-useless-stuff/the-browser-nuker/README.md

 # THE BROWSER NUKER
-nuke your browser with <about:blank:> tabs
+nuke your browser with <about:blank> tabs